digging-code-blog/community-tips/README.md

 - **eloquent-relationships.md**
 - **validation.md**

-You can explore existing topics on the [Digging Code Tips](https://blog.mmramadan.com/tips) page.
-For accuracy, confirm your topic category using the [Laravel Documentation](https://laravel.com/docs).
+You can explore more existing topics on the [Digging Code Tips](https://blog.mmramadan.com/tips) page.

+> [!NOTE]
+> For accuracy, if you are adding a Laravel-related tip, make sure to verify the topic category using the [Laravel Documentation](https://laravel.com/docs).

 ## 🙌 Thanks